yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - [x] Component architecture follows FSD
 - [x] Form validation implemented
 - [x] Responsive design implemented
-- [x] **NEW**: DDD pattern implemented
+- [x] DDD pattern implemented
-- [x] **NEW**: Effect-based error handling
+- [x] Effect-based error handling
-- [x] **NEW**: Update functionality with existence checks
+- [x] Update functionality with existence checks
-- [x] **NEW**: Slug availability check with efficient queries
+- [x] Slug availability check with efficient queries
-- [x] **NEW**: My blog post endpoint with authorization
+- [x] My blog post endpoint with authorization
-- [x] **NEW**: Frontend API integration with real backend calls
+- [x] Frontend API integration with real backend calls
-- [x] **NEW**: Enhanced error handling with proper HTTP status code checking
+- [x] Enhanced error handling with proper HTTP status code checking
-- [x] **NEW**: Proper loading states with skeleton components
+- [x] Proper loading states with skeleton components
-- [x] **NEW**: User-friendly error messages with translation support
+- [x] User-friendly error messages with translation support
+- [x] **NEW**: Complete CMS interface with table, filtering, search, and status management
+- [x] **NEW**: TanStack Table integration with proper column definitions
+- [x] **NEW**: Status management with publish/unpublish functionality
+- [x] **NEW**: Search and filtering with real-time updates
 - [ ] Comprehensive test coverage
 - [ ] Error handling implemented
 - [ ] User acceptance testing

 ## Conclusion

-The Blog Post Management feature has made significant progress with all core backend API endpoints and frontend integrations now fully implemented following DDD patterns.
-The CMS interface is complete, and the core functionality is working.
-The blog post fetching for editing has been enhanced with proper loading states, error handling, and internationalization support.
-The next phase should focus on completing the CMS list interface and implementing the remaining frontend polish tasks to make the feature fully functional for production use.
+The Blog Post Management feature has achieved significant progress with all core backend API endpoints, frontend integrations, and CMS interface now fully implemented following DDD patterns.
+The CMS interface is complete with a full table, search functionality, filtering, and status management.
+The core functionality is working and the feature is nearly production-ready.
+The next phase should focus on completing the delete functionality, bulk operations, and implementing the remaining frontend polish tasks to make the feature fully functional for production use.